Stock market today: Wall Street edges back from its records

-NEW YORK (AP) — U.S. stocks are edging down from their records Thursday following a pair of disappointing reports that showed inflation failed to improve as much as expected last month and more workers filed for unemployment benefits last week.
+NEW YORK (AP) — U.S. stocks are edging back from their records Thursday, while Treasury yields spin after a pair of reports showed inflation was a touch warmer last month than expected and more workers filed for unemployment benefits last week.

-The S&P 500 was 0.3% lower in early trading.
-The Dow Jones Industrial Average was down 65 points, or 0.2%, after likewise setting an all-time high the day before.
-The Nasdaq composite was 0.5% lower, as of 9:35 a.m.
+The S&P 500 was 0.2% lower in midday trading.
+The Dow Jones Industrial Average was down 88 points, or 0.2%, after likewise setting an all-time high the day before, and the Nasdaq composite was 0.1% lower, as of 11:30 a.m.
 Eastern time.

-Stocks have stormed to records in large part on excitement about easing interest rates, now that the Federal Reserve is cutting them from their two-decade high, as it widens its focus to include keeping the economy humming instead of just fighting high inflation.
+Stocks had stormed to records in large part on excitement about easing interest rates, now that the Federal Reserve is cutting them from their two-decade high as it widens its focus to include keeping the economy humming instead of just fighting high inflation.

-Lower interest rates ease the brakes off the economy and juice prices for investments, but further cuts will depend in part on if inflation continues to head down toward the Fed’s 2% target as it expects.
+Lower interest rates ease the brakes off the economy and juice prices for investments, but the pace of further cuts will depend on if inflation continues to head down toward the Fed’s 2% target as it expects.

 Thursday’s report showed inflation slowed to 2.4% in September from 2.5% in August, according to the consumer price index, but economists were expecting an even sharper slowdown to 2.3%.
 And after ignoring the swings for food, gasoline and other energy prices, underlying trends that economists say can be a better predictor for where inflation is heading were also a touch hotter than expected.

-In the bond market, investors had an unsteady initial response to the data.
-Treasury yields rose at first before eventually giving back the gains in a herky-jerky descent.
+In the bond market, Treasury yields rose immediately after the release of the economic data, only to then swing up and down as traders tried to handicap what they would mean for the Fed.

-The yield on the 10-year Treasury was most recently at 4.08%, up from its 4.07% level late Wednesday.
-The two-year yield, which more closely tracks expectations for the Fed, fell to 3.98% from 4.02% late Wednesday.
+The yield on the 10-year Treasury was most recently at 4.07%, even with its level from late Wednesday.
+The two-year yield, which more closely tracks expectations for the Fed, fell to 3.96% from 4.02% late Wednesday.

 “Unless the jobs report that comes out on November 1st shows a dramatic drop in employment,” a traditional-sized cut of a quarter of a percentage point “might even come across as a little aggressive,” said Brian Jacobsen, chief economist at Annex Wealth Management.

-Investors have a long history of being overly zealous in their calls for cuts to rates by the Federal Reserve.

-On Wall Street, Delta Air Lines lost 1.8% after reporting weaker results for the summer than analysts expected.
+On Wall Street, Delta Air Lines lost slipped 0.1% after reporting weaker results for the summer than analysts expected.
 The company said bookings for holiday travel are strong, but it's anticipating a drop in flying around the election.

+Tesla fell 0.7% as the countdown continues to a long-awaited unveiling Thursday night of the company's robotaxi.
+CEO Elon Musk has been trying to persuade investors his company is more about artificial intelligence and robotics as it struggles to sell its core products, an aging lineup of electric vehicles.

+Oil prices, meanwhile, rose to claw back their sharp giveback from earlier in the week.
+A barrel of Brent crude added 2.4% to $78.39.
+A barrel of benchmark U.S. crude gained 1.8% to $74.59.

 In stock markets abroad, Hong Kong’s Hang Seng jumped 3% for its latest sharp swing.